How Spatially Modulated Activity Reshapes Active Polymer Conformations: Results

-{At first order, the diagonal corrections are null, $\langle \mathbf{r}_n\cdot\mathbf{r}_n\rangle_1^\infty=0$ (see Eq.~\eqref{eq:o_1-1}), and hence $\mathcal{R}_{G,1}=0$.} At second order, the correction to $\mathcal{R}^2_G$ depends on the extensibility of the polymer.
+At first order, the diagonal \pa{correlations} are null, \pa{that is}, $\langle \mathbf{r}_{i}\cdot\mathbf{r}_{i} \rangle_1^\infty=0$ (see Eq.~\eqref{eq:o_1-1} and Fig.\ref{fig:rr1}), and \pa{ } At second order, the correction to $\mathcal{R}^2_G$ depends on the extensibility of the polymer.
 As we discuss in Appendix~\ref{sec:expansion_Ls}, in order to ensure that the polymer length does not vary upon applying the active force, the stretching coefficient $D$ has to be adjusted (see Eq.~\eqref{eq:def-exp_D}).
 Accordingly, by substituting Eq.~\eqref{eq:def-exp_D} into Eq.~\eqref{eq:RG_0} we get\footnote{{In principle the same rationale applies also at first order.
 However, $D_1=0$ and there is no contribution from the corrections to the stretching coefficient at first order.}}:

 where in the last step we took the limit $\Lambda_p \ll 1$.
 Accordingly, at second order, we get